danielg-onzalez/AI-Image-Generator/README.md

 To develop the AI Image Generator, I progressed through a process that combined innovative technologies and creative problem-solving.
 The process involved several key steps:

 OpenAI Integration:
-I started by integrating OpenAI's GPT-3.5.
+I started by integrating OpenAI's DALL·E model.
 This served as the foundation for generating images from text prompts.

 User Interface Design:
 To make the tool user-friendly, I designed a user interface that allows users to input text prompts effortlessly.